 Asbestos Exposure at Work

-Asbestos is still found across the country in buildings, roads, homes, schools, factories, ships, trains and automobiles.
-March 2024, the Biden administration finalized a U.S. ban of chrysotile asbestos.
-Companies will be allowed to continue using the mineral in the manufacturing process for another 12 years as the material is phased out.
-This ban doesn’t apply to all types of asbestos.
+Asbestos is still present in buildings, roads, homes, schools, factories, ships, trains and cars across the country.
+In March 2024, the Biden administration banned chrysotile asbestos in the U.S. However, companies can still use it for another 12 years during the phase-out.
+This ban does not apply to all types of asbestos.

 Plumber